 Make sure to post content to your page every now and again to keep your followers engaged.
 If someone communicates with you on your posts, try and reach out to them when you have the chance.
 People love and remember brands that connect with them.
 Sometimes, something as simple as a reply to a comment on a post can leave a lasting impression on people, and you want your audience to know your brand as one that cares about them.

 Livestreaming has become a huge way to connect with your audience in real time.
 Many brands now take advantage of Facebook Live, a way for you to go live on video and connect with your audience.

 Your Facebook Live could be about anything.
 You could introduce yourself to everyone and answer questions, you could talk about your website and why it is awesome, or you could promote your newest offer.
 If your audience cares about what you have to say, they will stick around and listen.

 Make sure you offer valuable information in your livestreams.
 It’s fine to promote products and services, but don’t make the whole thing salesy.
 People want to get valuable content as well, not just a sales pitch.

 Make Sure You Have Links to Your Site in Appropriate Places

 This sounds like another obvious one, but many people don’t have their site prominently on display on their social media channels.
 Your site is your portfolio for the world; it shows what your brand is all about.
-You want to make sure your site is front and centre in everything you do in the online world.
+You want to make sure your site is front and center in everything you do in the online world.

 On your Facebook page, make sure your site is displayed on your about section.
 You can also link your site in your personal information, as well as your biography.
 Having links in various locations increase the chances that someone may click on it.

 Include your link in relevant posts.
 If you want someone to come to your site to learn more about something in your post, let them know.
-Say something along the lines of To learn more about [topic], click the link below.
+Say something along the lines of: To learn more about [topic], click the link below.
 This will entice them to click through to your site to learn the information.

 Most Importantly, Give Your Audience Valuable Content